 The $15 minimum wage we worked to pass is historic and it comes as a great relief to hundreds of thousands of people, but income is only half of the equation.

 The cost of housing in Los Angeles is out of control, a force far more destructive to hardworking families and communities than crime, disease, or natural disaster.

 A house in LA now costs $690,000.
 Over the last five years, average rent has gone from $1,664 to $2,585.
 The result is more people living in fewer homes or, worse, on the street.
 The number of people living in tents or vehicles in our city jumped by 85 percent in 2015.

-We have a plan to address LA’s housing crisis on the ballot this November.
+Last November, voters passed our plan to address LA’s housing crisis.
 It’s called Prop.
 JJJ and it works by making developers who want planning and zoning changes to give something back to the community.

 Those developers will have to:

 - Build affordable homes or pay into the Affordable Housing Trust Fund